dawah-wadah/HappyBird/README.md

 Really diverge from the pact and use custom sprites, again dependent on how well I can design digitally and if inspiration hits me through at some point during the exercise

 - [ ] Make the background Parallax (may have to incorporate a library)
-- [ ] Incorporate cute chimp noises when the monkey jumps
+- [ ] Incoropate Firebase for a global highscore system